xplosionmind/old.tommi.space/_notes/public/Around the world.md

 redirect_from: ["/around-the-world", "/world-places", "/posti", "/luoghi"]
 description: "Places I love around the world"
 main: true
+todo:
+  - "OpenStreetMap API and implementations with maps"
 ---
 <cite><a href="https://youtube.com/watch?v=a9eNQZbjpJk" rel="noopener noreferrer" target="_blank" title="Red Hot Chili Peppers - Around The World">Around the World</a></cite> is a song that I love by Red Hot Chili Peppers.
 It talks about the beauty of all the different and astounding places around the world.
 This is not merely a list of places I’ve been to in my life, but an ever growing and evolving record of the ones I carry in my heart.